-ACCOUNTING PROGRAM
+ACCOUNTING PROGRAM CONCENTRATION

-Chair: Mr. John Logsdon, Associate Professor
+Chair: Dr. Joanne Muniz, Associate Professor

-Logsdonjj@webber.edu
+Munizj@webber.edu

 This program is designed to provide the graduate with the conceptual accounting and business knowledge necessary as a foundation to pursue an accounting career.

-For those students pursuing the Associate of Science degree, the program is designed to provide the graduate with the necessary knowledge to obtain immediate employment in the area of financial or cost accounting.
+The Associate of Science degree is designed to provide the graduate with the necessary knowledge to obtain immediate employment in the areas of financial or cost accounting.
+The Bachelor of Science degree is designed to provide the graduate with the necessary concepts relating to the various disciplines that comprise the body of knowledge of accounting, including financial accounting, cost accounting, auditing, and taxation.

-For those students pursuing the Bachelor of Science degree, the program is designed to provide the graduate with the necessary concepts relating to the various disciplines that comprise the body of knowledge of accounting, specifically the areas of financial accounting, cost accounting, auditing, and taxation.
-For students who are planning to take the Certified Management Accountant (CMA) examination, they are eligible to do so with just a Bachelor of Science degree.
-No further education is required.
-For students who are planning to take the Certified Public Accountant (CPA) examination in Florida, they are eligible to sit for the exam upon completion of the Bachelor of Science degree.
-However, they must also meet the following minimum education requirements as part of their education under the current State of Florida CPA law to sit for the examination:
+For students who intend to take the Certified Management Accountant (CMA) examination, they are eligible to do so once obtaining a Bachelor of Science, Accounting degree; no further education is required.
+For students planning to take the Certified Public Accountant (CPA) examination in Florida, they are eligible to sit for the exam upon completion of a Bachelor of Science degree, however, they must also meet the minimum educational & licensure requirements of the Florida Department of Business and Professional Regulation (DBPR), Division of Certified Public Accounting.